 TDR changes in Windows 8

 Starting with Windows 8, GPU timeout detection and recovery (TDR) behavior has changed to allow parts of individual physical adapters to be reset, instead of requiring an adapter-wide reset.
-To accommodate this change, display miniport drivers can implement these functions:

 These structures are associated with the new functions:

 - DXGK_DRIVERCAPS (new SupportPerEngineTDR member)

 A display miniport driver indicates support for these functions by setting the DXGK_DRIVERCAPS.SupportPerEngineTDR member, in which case it must implement the DxgkDdiQueryDependentEngineGroup, DxgkDdiQueryEngineStatus, and DxgkDdiResetEngine functions.

 A common stability problem in graphics occurs when the system appears completely frozen or hung while processing an end-user command or operation.
 Usually the GPU is busy processing intensive graphics operations, typically during game-play.
 No screen updates occur, and users assume that their system is frozen.
 Users usually wait a few seconds and then reboot the system by pressing the power button.

 Both Windows Vista and Windows 7 try to detect these problematic hang situations and dynamically recover a responsive desktop.
 The system does not reboot, but in most cases the screen flickers as it is redrawn.
 However, some older Microsoft DirectX applications render a black screen at the end of recovery, and users must restart these applications.
 These GPU hangs are referred to as time-out detection and recovery errors (TDRs).

 The figure shows the timeout detection and recovery process.
 For more details about this process, see Timeout Detection and Recovery (TDR).

 TDRs happen when a GPU command has taken too long to complete or the hardware is hung.
 TDRs enable the operating system to detect that the UI is not responsive.